 Jeff Forward (VMN Richmond ’19) and cultural geographer Jane Dorney hold a photograph of his farm from the early 1900s (photo by Sandra Enman.)
 The barn on the farm has three distinct architectural styles–English, Bank and Gambrel–that date from the early 1800s through the mid-1900s.
 These additions to the barn document how the farmers adapted from subsistence farming to sheep and then to dairy.
 VMN Richmond naturalist standing in the doorway of the barn (photo by Terry Marron.)

 Cultural geographer Jane Dorney leads VMN Burlington naturalists on a walk through the City’s past from the site of multiple mills on the Winooski River to the old center of trade down by the waterfront (photos by Clinton Sears.)

 Samantha Ford leads VMN Burlington naturalists on an exploration of Ethan Allen Park.
 (Photo by Becca Harris)

-Kristen Underwood discusses manufacturing history along the New Haven River with VMN naturalists from the Bristol 5 Town program.
+Kristen Underwood discusses manufacturing history including a coffin shop along the New Haven River with VMN naturalists from the Bristol 5 Town program.